“Who are you? Who Who? Who Who?” –Pete Townshend of The Who.

 Has anyone ever told you a lie?
 Have you ever told a lie?
 When we lie, most of us don’t tell whoppers.
 We fib.
 We exaggerate.
-We tell meaningless lies that don’t affect lives that could be deemed meaningless, until they begin to pile up.
-When such lies begin to pile up, we feel compelled to set the record straight, and we gather friends to corroborate the truth, as we know it to be?
-We then receive that look, the look that informs us that they’re shocked at the details we’ve gathered that have compiled.
-Your purpose was confront the liar after their lying reached a point where you could no longer tolerate it, but at some point you realize that they weren’t lying, and this is made all the more evident when the confrontation is over, and they continue to lie.
+We tell meaningless lies that don’t harm anyone, but lies are lies, and they have a way of piling up.
+When the lies of other begin to pile up, we feel compelled to confront them and set the record straight, and we gather other friends to corroborate the truth, as we know it.
+We then receive a look from the liar that informs us that they’re shocked at the details we’ve gathered.
+Our purpose was to confront the liar after their lying reached a point where we could no longer tolerate it, but at some point it dawned on us that they didn’t intend to lie, and this is made all the more evident when the confrontation is over, and they continue to lie, fib, and exaggerate.

 My personal research, conducted through extensive reading on this fascinating subject, coupled with revelatory, related experiences, has led me to believe that most liars are not intentionally deceiving their audience.
 They may have been exaggerating a truth to cast themselves in the best light possible, but their intent was to create a better result for themselves.
 Their intent was not to deceive anyone.
-At some point, before they said a word about the event in question and their exaggerated account of what happened , they created a truth that they believed.
+At some point, between the event in question and their exaggerated account of what happened , they created a truth that they believed.
 What’s the difference?
-I didn’t think there was one, until I began delving into the psychology of “misremembering” that some psychologists equate to the problems inherent in eye-witness testimony.
-The product of this research is this collection of narrative essays in which I dissect the varying worlds of comfort that arise from those that seek comfort in a world of truth, those that seek comfort in a world of delusions, and the confusion that can arise.
+I didn’t think there was one, until I began delving into the psychology of “misremembering” that some psychologists equate to the problems inherent in eyewitness testimony.

-Most of us don’t care for the new narrowed definition of our reality, so we’ve come up with a number of definitions that suit us better.
-This is our mythology, and if we have enough belief in it, we might be able to sell it to others so often that we begin to believe it.
+Most of us don’t care for our narrow definition of reality, so we’ve come up with a number of definitions that suit us better.
+This is our mythology, and if we have enough belief in it, we might be able to sell it to others so often that we begin to believe it too.

 The Protons and Neutrons

 To make this complex algorithm understandable, let’s put the discussion to a visual display, the model of the atom.
 The protons and the neutrons, in this model represent the reality of who we are.
-The protons and the neutrons are the actual positive and negative events that have occurred in our lives, and how we reacted to them.
+The protons and the neutrons contain the positive and negative experiences we’ve had and the “in the moment” reactions to those experiences.
 This is a very limited, and limiting, definition of who we are, and we’re often so unhappy with our reality that we would rather not focus on it.
-We’ve all made mistakes, and those mistakes have shaped us, but most of have maintained a certain degree of mental health by focusing on the orbital region that exists outside the nucleus.
+We’ve all made mistakes, and those mistakes have shaped us, but most of us maintain a certain degree of mental health by focusing on the orbital region that exists outside the nucleus.

 In the orbital regions that exist outside the nucleus are the mythologies we have of who we are.
 This orbital region contains electrons that are the ideas we have about who we are and who we could be.
 The electrons are the illusions and delusions we have of ourselves, and the potential we believe we have to accomplish great things.
 Every electron in this region perpetuates this mythology.
 The lies we tell ourselves are not whoppers, for we would have as much trouble buying into those lies as anyone else.
-These lies we tell ourselves often have a semblance of truth to them, and we connect the dots after that.
-The lies can be negative, if we’re seeking sympathy, but they’re often positive electrons that we use to shape how others view us, and how we hope to be viewed.
+The lies we tell ourselves often have a semblance of truth to them, and we connect the dots after that.
+The lies can be negative, if we’re seeking sympathy, but they’re often positive electrons that we use to shape how others view us, and how we hope others view us.

-Among the most pervasive electrons floating around in our orbital region is the one that holds the beliefs we have in our own potential.
+Among the most pervasive electrons we have, floating around in our orbital region, contain the beliefs we have in our own potential.
 There’s nothing wrong with believing we have potential, of course, until that belief supersedes our desire to do anything about it.
 For some, the belief in their potential is the reason they wake up in the morning with a smile, ready to greet a new day, but acting on that belief might result in failure and a comprehensive diminishment of one’s belief in themselves.
 Acting on that belief may also reveal to others that we’re not as capable as we once thought.
 To thwart that we enjoy reveling in the mythology we create for ourselves.

-Most of us are pretty honest with whom we are, but we do cheat.
+Most of us are honest with whom we are, but we do cheat.
 When we go out on a first date, or a business luncheon, we may tip a service industry worker a little more than we would have if we were alone.
-It’s a white lie, that doesn’t harm anyone, and it may bolster perception, but is it possible that we’re making an investment in our mythology for others to see, and if we do it often enough, it becomes true on a certain level.
+It’s a white lie, that doesn’t harm anyone, and it may bolster our perception, but is it possible that we’re making an investment in our mythology for others to see, and if we do it often enough, it becomes true on a certain level.
 If we lay that tip on the table, to paraphrase Babe Ruth, it ain’t lying.
 We done it.
-It’s only a lie, if you don’t believe it.
-If you believe it, it can be an investment in your mythology.
+It’s only a lie, if we don’t believe it.
+If we believe it, it can be an investment in our mythology.

-Celebrities are almost forced to engage in this lie whenever they go out.
-Those who stand to prosper from the mythologies of the celebrity encourage them to lay a huge tip on a table, but no one stands to prosper more from a positive mythology than the celebrity themselves, so their tips are often extravagant enough to make an impression.
+Our culture forces celebrities to engage in this lie whenever they go out.
+Those who stand to prosper from the mythologies of the celebrity encourage them to lay a huge tip on a table, but no one stands to prosper more from a positive mythology than the celebrity does, so their tips are often extravagant enough to make an impression.
 An inadequate tip could do damage to the mythology they’ve worked so hard to create after all, and if the mythology is real, who’s to say the perception isn’t?
-This is often the case if the celebrity is perceived to be a good guy.
-One bad tip in a restaurant, in Omaha, Nebraska can now get around the nation in a matter of moment, and that celebrity could risk a lot of the good guy points he’s built up over the years.

 Some of us begin to cheat by building mythologies so often that we can no longer see through the cloud we’ve created, and when this happens we may need professional psychiatric, or psychological, help when something goes wrong.
 We’ve cheated so often, and created so many mythologies, that we can’t achieve enough objectivity to see our way through a problem.
 We need to pay someone to let us talk about our past.
-We need someone cold-hearted to stop us in the middle of our tale and say that some of the things we’ve discussed are not true.
-We may be shocked by their cold-hearted nature, but if we strive for mental health, we’ll drop the façade and work from the new premise.
-We’ll recognize that those around us have allowed us to live certain lies, because they don’t want to be so cold-hearted.
-We’ll also recognize that these professionals are doing their best to help us achieve some sort of clarification about who we are and why we do the things we do.
-We can’t do this ourselves anymore, because we’ve loaded our minds are loaded with such positive clutter that we can’t see through to the truth of our existence anymore.
-We thought we were somewhat happy, yet we were also very unhappy, and we’re left with a feeling that life isn’t as fulfilling as it was when we thought we had it all figured out.
+We need someone cold-hearted to stop us in the middle of our tale and say that some of the details we’ve added are not true.
+Their cold-hearted nature might shock us, but if we strive for mental health, we’ll drop the façade and work from the new premise.
+We’ll recognize that those around us have enabled us to live certain lies, because they don’t want to be so cold-hearted.
+We’ll also recognize that these professionals are doing their best to help us achieve some sort of clarification about who we are and why we do what we do.
+We can’t work through this cloud ourselves anymore, because we’ve loaded our minds with such positive clutter that we can’t see through to the truth of our existence anymore.
+We thought we were somewhat happy, yet we were also very unhappy, and we were left with a feeling that life isn’t as fulfilling as it was when we thought we had it all figured out.

 Publicity and Charity

 “I live every day trying to convince others of the lies I tell them,” a friend of mine said in jest.
 One of the primary lies we tell ourselves is that we’re wonderful people, and we’ll take any and every opportunity to prove it.
-A wonderful person, as defined in sardonic terms, is someone that does things to be perceived as wonderful, as opposed to one that does wonderful things.
-There’s a huge difference between publicity and charity in other words, and wonderful people do things for the publicity it gains them rather than the charity it provides others.
+A wonderful person is someone who does things for the sole purpose of attaining a wonderful perception, as opposed to one who actually does wonderful things.
+A wonderful person might perform certain actions for the publicity it gains them, but truly wonderful people do what they do to help others.

-“You’re doing this for yourself,” a sick man, lying on a death bed, says to a female that is caressing his hands and whispering sweet nothings to him.
-It’s a crass and heartless statement from a man who should enjoy any comfort he receives from another in the waning moments of his life.
-Was it charity she sought to provide the sick man, or was she seeking greater definition of her character by sitting next to him.
-What would she do in the moments that followed his death?
-Would she tell people about it, or was this indeed a selfless act by a woman that sought to provide the man some degree of comfort?
+“You’re doing this for yourself,” a sick man, lying on a deathbed, says to a female that is caressing his hands and whispering sweet nothings to him.
+This crass and heartless man should enjoy the comfort the woman provides, but the greater question is was he calling her out for being a wonderful person as opposed to one who did a wonderful thing?
+What will she do in the moments that follow his death?
+Will she tell people about it, or was this a truly selfless act by the woman.
 Who cares, some would say, as long as she did it.

 We have wonderful memories of our school days.
 We remember running and playing on the playground.
-We remember some of the studying we did, and some of the questions we answered in class, but for the most part we choose to remember the fun we had, and some of the aspects that led to our current maturity in life.
-Those aren’t the sole memories he have, of course.
-If we dig way back, with professional assistance, we may learn that those days weren’t as great as we remember them, but our selective memory has made us who we are today, so why would we bother with all of those awful memories if we don’t have to?
+We remember some of the studying we did, and some of the questions we answered in class, but for the most part, we choose to remember the fun we had, and some of the aspects that led to our current maturity in life.
+Those weren’t the only events that occurred in our lives, of course.
+If we dig back, with professional assistance, we may learn that those days weren’t as great as we remember them, but our selective memory has made us who we are today, so why do we bother with all of those awful memories?

 “I had a wonderful childhood, which is tough because it’s hard to adjust to a miserable adulthood.” –Larry David